ignasKavaliauskas/qvsta-recruitment-test/README.md

 - The biggest and most time consuming parts of the projects was getting into Django and creating/modyfing the regular expressions.
 - The biggest execution delay is caused by searching for inaccessible links.

-All features needs to be more tested and optimized in order guarantee full functioning.
+All features needs to be more tested in order guarantee correct functioning.
 # How to run
 Requirements:
 - python 3.7